rud09124/osprey_web_app_Final/README.md

 and then run the program
 Before applying the above step go to the appsettings.json in visual studio opening the provided code file and copy this below code at the last line where this provided sentence is written  "osprey_web_appContextConnection":"Server=RUDRA;Database=master;Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=True;"

-Task to do in MIcrosoft mangement studio:
+Task (Deployment) to do in MIcrosoft mangement studio:
 For seeing where the data base store you have to simply run the some different queries by clicking new queries on the top side attach beloe:
 1.select*from AspNetUsers
 2.select*from UserWorkshops